 It is the insurance company’s job to settle a claim as quickly as possible while paying the least amount of money possible.
 The quicker they settle a claim, the less risk the company is exposed to.
 It is not uncommon for insurance adjusters to call a car accident victim mere hours after a crash and try to convince them to accept a nominal amount of money in full and final settlement of their claim.
 Until you know the real extent of your damages, which may not be for quite some time depending upon the severity of your injuries, it is a bad idea to settle your claim.
 What many people do not realize is that once they accept a settlement, they can never go back after the insurance company for the injuries they sustained in the crash, even if the injuries get significantly worse.

 Do not accept a nominal offer from the insurance company just for the sake of putting the whole ordeal behind you.
-Call an experienced personal injury attorney who will fight to ensure that you are receiving the compensation you deserve.
+Call an experienced Milwaukee car accident attorney who will fight to ensure that you are receiving the compensation you deserve.